 Although we do take note of the knife sharpeners highlighted on the Knife Depot website, the user reviews collected for each model are much more instructive.
 The most notable models receive a dozen user reviews or more, with an average score of at least 4 stars out of 5 possible.
 Reviewer comments are usually brief and to the point, from users who are generally quite familiar with the range of knife sharpening options.

 Amazon.com stocks a wide selection of knife sharpeners.
-User comments here tend toward the lengthy end of the spectrum and vary in usefulness; the most useful reviews come from owners who return several times to give updates on how their knife sharpeners perform over time.
-Standout models receive a rating of 4.5 stars or more after at least 100 user reviews.
+User comments here tend toward the lengthy end of the spectrum.
+The most useful reviews come from owners who return several times to give updates on how their knife sharpeners perform over time.
+Standout models receive a rating of 4.4 stars or more after at least 100 user reviews.

-Bed, Bath and Beyond stocks a healthy diversity of knife sharpeners in its online shop, and most receive at least a few reviews from users.
+Most of the knife sharpeners at BedBathandBeyond.com receive at least a few reviews from users.
 User education about knife sharpeners varies widely.
 The most notable models receive an average rating of 4 stars or more after at least a half dozen comments from owners.

 Professional photographer John B. Holbrook II is also a knife enthusiast, and has worked with enough knife sharpeners to lend some heft to this in-depth review of the Work Sharp Ken Onion Edition knife and tool sharpener.
 He includes a video that explains the sharpener's features and assembly, but doesn't actually show it in use.
 Elsewhere on the site, he publishes an older but positive review and video of the Spyderco Sharpmaker knife sharpening system.